Empire Dental Group of New Jersey

 Root canals provide a safe and effective way to preserve an infected or damaged permanent tooth.
 At Empire Dental Group of New Jersey, Alla Pavlushkin, DDS, and the team perform root canals on-site, using advanced treatment techniques and local anesthesia.
-To schedule an appointment at the Old Bridge, New Jersey, practice, call to speak with a member of the administrative staff or book online today.
+To schedule an appointment for a root canal at our Old Bridge, NJ practice, call to speak with a member of the administrative staff or book online today.

 Root canals are a type of endodontic treatment that addresses damaged or infected tooth pulp.
 The pulp is a soft substance that contains blood vessels and connective tissue.
 It helps your permanent teeth grow but isn’t required for their long-term survival.
 By removing your pulp, Dr. Pavlushkin can prevent the need for an extraction, preserving your smile for years to come.